🌐

 Options

-Some options are not available in Chrome, but have been left for when sharing preferences between Chrome & Firefox.
+Some options are not available in Chrome, but have been left for when sharing preferences between Chrome and Firefox.

 Enable to sync storage if it is under 100KB.
 If the storage is over 100KB, there will be a notification and the Sync will be turned off automatically to avoid repeated errors.